Posted on May 13 2019

 Keep an Eye out for Leaks Inside Your Home

 A leaky faucet might not seem like a big deal, but a single slow leak could waste over 160 gallons of water per month.
 The easiest way to check for leaks is to shine a flashlight on all of the exposed pipes and fixtures throughout your home.
 You should also keep an eye out for other signs of water damage such as sagging floorboards, discolored walls, and patches of mold.
+Due to high levels of moisture, it's not uncommon to find mold growth in your bathroom vanity.
+In this case, it's important to address the plumbing issue and replace the mold-damaged bathroom features.
 If you believe that you might have a plumbing leak in your home but can’t find any damage, then you might want to invest in a remote leak detector as well.

 In addition to these few tips, you must also make sure that you change some of your daily habits.
 Turning the faucet off while you brush your teeth, limiting your showers to just a few minutes, and other minor changes will drastically reduce your home’s water footprint.